johnpeart/johnpeart.github.io/_posts/2021-05-01-eurovision-first-listens.md

 ---
-title: I listened to this year’s Eurovision 2021 entries so you don’t have to
+title: "I listened to every Eurovision 2021 entry, so you don’t have to"
 author: John Peart
 excerpt: Eurovision is back.
 Yippee!
 I’ve listened to every entry for this year’s Contest and boiled them down to 280 characters or less.
-layout: post
+layout: post-eurovision
 image: https://www.johnpe.art/assets/images/social/eurovision-280-character-listens.png
 redirect_from:
 - /eurovision